Scotland Coach Holidays

 For further information about visiting Scotland you can visit the Official Tourism Website at visitscotland.com

-To help you have an enjoyable holiday in Scotland, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):
+To help you have an enjoyable holiday in Scotland, please take a look at these useful tips and advice provided by the Foreign and Commonwealth Office:

 Health and Travel Insurance

-If you are visiting Scotland from outside of the United Kingdom and fall ill or are involved in an accident and are from any member of the European Economic Area or Switzerland, you can obtain free or reduced cost treatment with The European Health Insurance Card (EHIC).
-Comprehensive travel insurance is advised for all other nationals planning on visiting Scotland.
+If you are visiting Scotland from outside the United Kingdom and fall ill or are involved in an accident and are from an EU country or Switzerland, you can use a valid EHIC issued by your home country to access healthcare.
+Please note this is not an alternative to travel insurance.
+Comprehensive travel insurance is advised for nationalities planning on visiting the UK.

 Crime